hohn/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 8. Create a new file, name it `SqliInjection.ql`, save it under `codeql-custom-queries-cpp`.

-## Documentation links
+## Documentation Links
 If you get stuck, try searching our documentation and blog posts for help and ideas.
 Below are a few links to help you get started:
 - [Learning CodeQL](https://help.semmle.com/QL/learn-ql)
 - [Learning CodeQL for C/C++](https://help.semmle.com/QL/learn-ql/cpp/ql-for-cpp.html)
 - [Using the CodeQL extension for VS Code](https://help.semmle.com/codeql/codeql-for-vscode.html)

-## The Problem in Action: running the code to see the problem
+## The Problem in Action
+Running the code is a great way to see the problem and check whether the code is vulnerable.

 This program can be compiled and linked, and a simple sqlite db created via